AdrienVannson/doreisa-internship/report/report.typ

 In particular, a Dask array is a distributed implementation of numpy arrays.
 It is composed of several chunks, each chunk being represented as a numpy array.
 Performing computations on a Dask array produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.

-Unfortunately, Dask suffer from several limitations that have an impact on performance:
+Dask suffers from several limitations impacting performance and the ability to scale:
   - Data can't be shared between worker processes without being copied, even when the workers are running on the same node.
-  - Dask's scheduler is centralized and can become a bottleneck in large-scale computations.
+  - Task execution is managed by a centralized scheduler.
+It enables dynamic load balancing and optimization of data movements, but becomes a bottleneck at scale.
 According to Dask's documentation @dask-actors-motivation, it can handle at most around 4000 tasks per second.

 ==== Ray

-Ray is a Python framework.
-One of its building blocks, Ray Core, offers a low level API for distributed computing.
-Ray also provides modules for AI training, model serving, reinforcement learning, etc. In the rest of this report, Ray will only stand for Ray Core.
+Ray @ray @ray-website is a large Python framework, developped for AI and machine learning applications.
+One of its building blocks, Ray Core, offers a low level API for task-based distributed computing.
+Ray also provides modules for AI training, hyperparameter search, model serving, reinforcement learning, etc, that are implemented on top of Ray Core.
+In the rest of this report, Ray will only stand for Ray Core.

-As it is a simple and efficient system to define distributed computations, it was notably successfully used to create a state-of-the-art distributed shuffling system @exoshuffle.
+// As it is a simple and efficient system to define distributed computations, it was notably successfully used to create a state-of-the-art distributed shuffling system @exoshuffle.

+Ray's scheduler is distributed: each node of the Ray cluster is able to schedule new tasks.
+This allows tasks to create subtasks efficiently, without having to contact a centralized scheduler as in Dask.
+Contrary to Dask, no description of the full task graph is available ahead of the execution.

+Ray's API is lower level than Dask's: it doesn't include convenient abstractions such as distributed arrays and DataFrames.

-The following sections will briefly introduce the main abstractions provided by Ray: object references, tasks and actors.
+The following sections briefly introduce the main abstractions provided by Ray: object references, tasks and actors.
 Ray also provides advanced options to choose how tasks are scheduled, the lifetime of actors, support asynchronous code with `asyncio`, etc, but introducing them is out of the scope of this report.
-Ray doesn't include any API similar to Dask arrays.

 ===== Ray `ObjectRefs`

+Ray relies on a distributed shared memory system @ray-ownership: each node of the cluster runs an _object store_, where Ray stores data.
+The data is directly accessible by the workers running on the node, and can also be retrieve remotely.

-A Ray `ObjectRef` is a small Python object that points to some data.
+A Ray `ObjectRef` is a small Python object that points to data living anywhere in the Ray cluster, acting as a distributed pointer.
 The data can be retrieved using the `ray.get` function.

 An `ObjectRef` can be created by placing data directly in the Ray object store using the `ray.put` function.
 It can also point to the result of a call to a remote function or method, possibly before the function execution terminates.
+In that case, the `ObjectRef` is used as a _future_.

 `ObjectRefs` can be freely shared across the nodes of the Ray cluster: thanks to a distributed reference counting system, the memory is freed automatically when no `ObjectRef` pointing to it exists anymore.